BENEFIT OF A RETROSPEKTIVE

 Pairprogramming (= working together in pairs) is an important practice that comes from "eXtreme Programming".
 The cooperation leads to quality improvement, because according to the 4-eye-principle errors are found faster.
 Furthermore, pairprogramming serves the transfer of knowledge.
 Know-how is passed on in the team, training of new employees becomes more effective.

 Pairprogramming promotes communication within the team and increases the fun factor.

 Refactoring means changing the internal software structure without changing its behavior.

 Agile working means permanent refactoring.
-This keeps the source code sour and prevents obsolescence.
-With regular refactoring, the effort curve remains low and serves to combine feature and quality.
+This keeps the source code acidic and prevents it from becoming obsolete.
+Regular refactoring keeps the effort curve low and serves to combine feature and quality.

-This makes the source code easier to understand and therefore easier to extend.
+This keeps the source code easier to understand and makes it easier to extend.